Adam Duvall Player Props: Red Sox vs. Rockies

 - The pitching staff for the Rockies has a collective 7.6 K/9, the second-worst in the league.

-- The Rockies give up the fifth-most home runs in baseball (88 total, 1.3 per game).
+- Rockies pitchers combine to rank 24th in baseball in home runs surrendered (90 total, 1.3 per game).

-- Anderson gets the start for the Rockies, his sixth of the season.
-He is 0-0 with a 2.25 ERA and 19 strikeouts through 32 2/3 innings pitched.
+- Gomber gets the start for the Rockies, his 14th of the season.
+He is 4-5 with a 7.57 ERA and 39 strikeouts in 60 2/3 innings pitched.

-- In his last time out on Thursday against the San Francisco Giants, the right-hander tossed 5 1/3 innings, giving up three earned runs while surrendering six hits.
+- His last time out was on Saturday against the San Diego Padres, when the left-hander threw four innings, surrendering seven earned runs while allowing 11 hits.

-- The 35-year-old has put up an ERA of 2.25, with 5.3 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .219 batting average against him.
+- In 13 games this season, the 29-year-old has a 7.57 ERA and 5.8 strikeouts per nine innings, while allowing a batting average of .319 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.